willfleetw/rusty_dns/docs/DNS_Documentation.md

 willing to take ownership of a subtree, or where an orginization wants to make further internal partitions.

+### Zone Cuts

+Each zone cut separates a "child" zone (below the cut) from a "parent" zone (above the cut).
+The domain name that appears at the top of a zone (just below the cut that separates the zone from its parent) is called the zone's "origin".
+The name of the zone is the same as the name of the domain at the zone's origin.
+Each zone comprises that subset of the DNS tree that is at or below the zone's origin, and that is above the cuts that separate the zone from its children (if any).
+The existence of a zone cut is indicated in the parent zone by the existence of NS records specifying the origin of the child zone.
+A child zone does not contain any explicit reference to its parent.

+#### Zone Authority

+The authoritative servers for a zone are enumerated in the NS records for the origin of the zone, which, along with a Start of Authority (SOA) record are the mandatory records in every zone.
+Such a server is authoritative for all resource records in a zone that are not in another zone.
+The NS records that indicate a zone cut are the property of the child zone created, as are any other records for the origin of that child zone, or any sub-domains of it.
+A server for a zone should not return authoritative answers for queries related to names in another zone, which includes the NS, and perhaps A, records at a zone cut, unless it also happens to be a server for the other zone.

 ## Technical Considerations